 Skimping on sleep

 The holiday season, for some, begins at Halloween and stretches all the way to New Year’s Day.
-That’s two full months – plenty of time to derail all your efforts to eat well.
+That’s two full months – plenty of time to derail your efforts to stay healthy.
 Remember, a holiday is one day – there’s no need to indulge for weeks on end.
 But it can be difficult, can’t it?
-Look for my newsletter next week for a more in-depth discussion about overindulging during the holidays.
-But in the meantime, here are a couple of things to think about.

-Everywhere you go, there’s a full table of treats on display.
-Just remember that all those sugary, carb filled treats can wreak havoc on your metabolism, bringing on digestive trouble, extreme mood swings, increased insulin sensitivity, and weight gain.
+During the holidays, it can seem like everywhere you go there’s a full table of treats on display.
+Just remember that all those sugary, carb filled goodies can wreak havoc on your metabolism, bringing on digestive trouble, extreme mood swings, increased insulin sensitivity, and weight gain.
 I hear about that last one all the time – women put on a few pounds during the holiday season and never get rid of it.

 How Can I Avoid Letting Holiday Stress Bring Me Down?

-Now that you understand where your stress might be coming from, and how it could be impacting your health, you’re probably ready to make some changes.
-Nobody wants to feel lousy when there’s so much celebrating to do.
-Some things may be unavoidable, but others are a choice – and despite what you’ve been conditioned to believe, the choice really is up to you.
-No one has to accept every invitation that comes their way.
+Are you ready to make some changes?
+Of course you are – nobody wants to feel lousy when there’s so much celebrating to do.
+Remember, you don’t have to accept every invitation that comes your way.
 It’s all about priorities – and your health should certainly be at the top of the list!
-Let me share a few ideas that have worked for me, and other women I know, to make the holiday season more peaceful.
+Here are some ideas on how to make your holiday season more peaceful.

 Let go of the past, and embrace the present